memfault/interrupt/_posts/2022-04-20-testing-library.md

 ## Experience

 It is pretty limited, but I am happy with the prototype.
-I am sure that I will refactor the library in the future, as there are prominent places to be improved but so far it behaves good enough.
+I am sure that I will refactor the library in the future, as there are prominent places to be improved but so far it behaves well enough.
 It gives me a simple way to test and develop various ways to control the smart servomotor I am working on.
 (Note: yes, this is one of the cases of "oh, I need to develop a library so I can do a project"...)